jassics/cybersecurity-roadmap/common-skills.md

 ## Cloud Computing Fundamentals
 Can we avoid cloud computing at present.
 I guess, No. So, let's try to learn as much as possible.

 Ask yourself question like below as much as possible:

-## Cloud Computing Fundamentals
 1. How Cloud Computing is different from Traditional Computing.
 2. What are the various service models and deployment models.
 3. Learn any famous Cloud service provider fundamentals like AWS, Azure, GCP